MicrosoftDocs/cpp-docs/docs/c-runtime-library/reference/rotl-rotl64-rotr-rotr64.md

 ## Return Value

 The rotated value.
-There is no error return.
+There's no error return.

 ## Remarks